Documentation conventions¶

 can be used as specialized word separators.
 For example, +

-could denote join authorship in mary-johnson+kerri-swanson-document.pdf
+could denote joint authorship in mary-johnson+kerri-swanson-document.pdf

 .